maxbiostat/computing_applied_bayes/README.md

 ### Reparametrisation

 ## Resources

 - If you know what's good for you, you will check out [Mike Betancourt's writtings](https://betanalpha.github.io/writing/).
 - A good resource in Portuguese is [Marco Inácio's](https://github.com/randommm) [Apostila de Stan](https://marcoinacio.com/stan/).
 But beware it was written some time ago and the language has move forward quite a bit.
+- Stan's [documentation page](https://mc-stan.org/users/documentation/) is also a great place to find tips and tricks.